wilsonmar/oss-perf/jmeter.md

 0. Store JMeter files in github.
 0. Connect to Jenkins to kick off runs using assets in github.

+0. Ramp-up, but watch monitoring to identify a bottleneck level being reached on the load generators OR the app.

 <hr />